impressiver/dotfiles/README.md

 ### Install Development Apps

-Run this to install a bunch of common apps, tailored toward web development:
+Run this to install a bunch of common apps (both CLI and Desktop), tailored toward web development:

 ```bash
 ./recipes/dev.sh